authgear/authgear-server/docs/specs/webhook.md

 An API is provided to list past events.
 This can be used to reconcile self-managed database with the failed events.

-> NOTE: BEFORE events are not persisted, regardless of success or failure.
+> NOTE: Blocking events are not persisted, regardless of success or failure.

 ### Webhook Manual Re-delivery

 The developer can manually trigger a re-delivery of failed event, bypassing the retry interval limit.

-> NOTE: BEFORE events cannot be re-delivered.
+> NOTE: Blocking events cannot be re-delivered.

 ### Webhook Delivery Security